aischlena/mlinvitrotox-tutorial/README.md

 ## B. Getting started

-TODO the models still need to be added

 ### MLinvitroTox is a CLI

 In its current form, MLinvitroTox can only be used from a terminal as a command line interface (CLI).